 Healthcare systems focus on disease treatment rather than working with healthy people to maintain their wellbeing.
 Jordan’s ambition is to empower young healthy people to take control of their health for the betterment of themselves and society at large.
 He is a medical doctor with an academic background in medicine and neuroscience, a Schwarzman Scholar and a World Economic Forum Global Shaper dedicated to delivering meaningful change that empowers others.
 In the past five years Jordan has founded and managed two businesses in healthcare and education and currently serves as Strategy and Business Development Lead at Holmusk working to drive smarter healthcare.

 Founder Tanzania Health and Medical Education Foundation

-Access to healthcare services is a major challenge in Tanzania with those in underserved communities facing lower life expectancy, higher maternal and child mortality and increased risk of contracting communicable diseases.
-Juliana founded TAHMEF to improve youth health by delivering health education seminars and outreach programmes in underserved areas; mobilising free health screenings; and promoting community health insurance to improve access to quality essential healthcare services and to safe, effective and affordable essential medicines and vaccines.
+Access to healthcare services is a major challenge in Tanzania with those in underserved communities facing lower life expectancy, higher maternal and child mortality and increased risk of diseases.
+Juliana founded TAHMEF to improve community health by bridging socio-economic gaps in accessing quality healthcare services She works with her team to deliver outreach programmes in underserved areas, mobilising free health education and screenings, and promoting community health insurance coverage.
+These activities improve access to quality essential healthcare services and to safe, effective and affordable vital medicines and vaccines.

 Lucy Hawkes (United Kingdom)